 Anything you can do with a guide is a special experience.
 It’s a great way to meet people from the Blackfoot culture and ask them any questions you might have.
 You’ll also get to hear stories first hand and leave with a much deeper experience.
 One of these experiences is called “Hike to the Drive Lanes”.
 A guide takes visitors to the place where the plains people hunted the mighty buffalo, partaking in a 4-hour off-trail hike.
 Both the Piskun experience mentioned above and the hike are not offered every day so check in advance if it’s something you’d like to do.
 For anyone interested in indigenous culture, this is one of the top fun things to do in Alberta.

 One of Alberta’s Top Attractions

-Whether you take in one of the unique experiences offered or just browse the museum at your own pace, Head-Smashed-In Buffalo Jump will easily become one of the most interesting places you’ve ever visited.
-Between the uniqueness of the area, the skill of the buffalo hunt, the wonderful presentations offered throughout the interpretative centre, or just the general awesomeness of the staff, this is an absolute must-do attraction for anyone with even a slight interest in indigenous culture and human history.
+Whether you take in one of the unique experiences offered or just browse the museum at your own pace, Head-Smashed-In Buffalo Jump will easily become one of the most interesting places you’ve ever visited and is one of the best things to do in Alberta.
+Between the uniqueness of the area, the skill of the buffalo hunt, the wonderful presentations offered throughout the interpretative centre, or the general awesomeness of the staff, this is an absolute must-do attraction for anyone with even a slight interest in indigenous culture and human history.